+356-2033-01-78

 Is moving to Malta a good idea?

 Malta is a developed country with a pleasant climate and low living costs.
-There are beautiful hiking routes, good spots for diving, lots of sights and delicious food.
+It is known for beautiful hiking routes, good spots for diving, lots of sights, and delicious food.
 Prices in Malta are generally lower than in Western Europe and the United States.

 Malta citizenship also has numerous benefits.
-For example, you can travel to 169 states without a visa with a Maltese passport and work or open a company in the country or abroad.
+A Maltese passport allows visa-free travel to 169 countries and grants the right to work or establish a company in Malta or abroad.

 Can a foreigner live in Malta?

 Yes, foreigners can live in Malta.
-EU citizens can move to Malta without a visa, and non-EU foreigners must receive a residence permit.
+EU citizens can move to Malta without a visa, while non‑EU foreigners must obtain a residence permit.

 How long should I stay in Malta to get citizenship?

 The process of obtaining a Malta passport takes a long time.
-Maltese legislation allows investors to apply for citizenship only 1 or 3 years after receiving a residence permit, and ordinary naturalisation takes 5+ years.
+Under Maltese law, investors can apply for citizenship one or three years after receiving a residence permit, while ordinary naturalisation requires at least five years.

 How much money do I need to move to Malta?

 Prices in the country are generally lower than in Western or Northern Europe.
-The cost of living in Malta, in general, is about 20% lower than in the United States.
+The cost of living in Malta, in general, is about 20% lower than in the US, the UK, and Germany.

 Can I live in Malta permanently?